Rakhyvel/Karta/README.md

 ;; This is a comment

 my-map = {
-  ;; Any value that begins with a `.` is an atomic value, similar to in Erlang .x = 5,
+  ;; Any value that begins with a `.` is an atomic value, and is basically just a named token .x = 5,
   .name = "Joseph",
   .age = 26
 }

-;; The following lists are equivalent my-list = [1, 2, 3]
-my-list' = {
+;; Lists are linked lists, and made up of map nodes with a head and tail field ;; The following lists are equivalent my-list = [1, 2, 3] my-list' = {